JasonJWilliamsNY/stars-2019/camp-reminders.md

 Please notify instructors of any medical concerns regarding your child.
 We will also be verifying emergency contact information on the first day of camp and/or at the camp orientation.
-Please be aware of the folliwng numbers:
+Please be aware of the following numbers:

 - 911 (Only for emergency use)
 - 5555: This is the CSHL security phone number and can be dialed from any on-campus phone